SpyterDev/SM64EX-mac-Build-Tool/README.md

 # Note!

 This is tool is not made by the developers of sm64ex.
-Just a tool made to make the process of compiling it quicker and a little more accessible for those who have never used terminal, or compiled anything before.
+This is just a fan-made tool made on top of Haframjolk's build script and app bundler, to make the process of compiling it quicker and a little more accessible for those who have never used terminal, or compiled anything before.

 # About SM64EX-mac Build Tool